monosource/monosource.github.io/_posts/2018-05-08-plaidctf-aplunatics.md

 ## Arrays

 APL works beautifully with arrays of any dimension.
-Most function will work over arrays without any extra work from the programmer.
+Most functions will work over arrays without any extra work from the programmer.

 {% highlight apl %}
 ⍝ Numbers 1 through 8; APL is 1-indexed